 Organization of FPT supervision for BSc.
-Agricultural Engineering students will be undertaken by the Department of Engineering Sciences and Technology (DEST) in collaboration with the office of the principal of the College of Agriculture.
-FPT reports will be marked at DEST by the academic staff that carried out the supervision and the results will be subject to consideration by the Board of the College of Agriculture in the 2nd Semester of the succeeding year.
+Irrigation and water resources engineering students will be undertaken by the Department of Engineering Sciences and Technology.
+FPT reports will be marked at DEST by the academic staff who supervised the student and the results will be subject to consideration by the Board of the College of Agriculture in the 2nd Semester of the succeeding year.

-The day-to-day supervision during FPT will be the responsibility of the on station supervisor where the student is undertaking his FPT.
-The on station supervisor should be senior technical personnel, e.g. a factory engineer, a site engineer, technical manager, irrigation engineer etc. appointed by the management of the FPT station in which the student is attached
+The day-to-day supervision during FPT will be the responsibility of the on-station supervisor of the company/firm/site where the student is undertaking his/her FPT.
+The on-station supervisor should be a senior technical personnel, e.g. an irrigation engineer, a civil engineer, a site engineer, technical manager, etc.

-7.1 Duties of the On Station Supervisor
+7.1 Duties of the on-station supervisor